Desert Passage (film)

-Desert Passage is a 1952 American western film directed by Lesley Selander and starring Tim Holt, Richard Martin and Dorothy Patrick.
-It was the last of 46 westerns Holt made for RKO Pictures.
+Desert Passage is a 1952 American Western film directed by Lesley Selander and starring Tim Holt, Richard Martin and Dorothy Patrick.
+It is the last of the 46 Westerns in which Holt starred for RKO Radio Pictures.

 Plot

-Tim Holt and old sidekick Chito Rafferty are considering getting out of the stagecoach business when they encounter John Carver, a prison parolee who supposedly has a stash of stolen loot hidden away.
-Everyone else they encounter is after the money, too.
+Tim Holt and old sidekick Chito Rafferty are considering leaving the stagecoach business when they encounter John Carver, a prison parolee who supposedly has hidden a stash of stolen loot.
+Everyone else whom they encounter is also seeking the money.